All Hallows Eve Celebration

 7:50 pm - Flashlight treat hunt begins!

 Thank you to all the volunteers who help make this happen.
-Thank you also to KP Baptist Fellowship for hosting a craft and to Bruce Titus Tacoma Subaru for being a sponsor this year!
+Thank you also to KP Baptist Fellowship for hosting a craft and to Bruce Titus Tacoma Subaru for being a sponsor last year!